 Quacquarelli Symonds (QS) is an institution engaged in the analysis of higher education institutions around the world.
 As a part of their activities, they annually publish the QS World University Rankings - one of the most influential university rankings globally.

 While there are approximately 38000 universities globally, QS ranks only the top 1000.
-They also publish university rankings by region (Asia, BRICS, etc.) and by subject matter.

 There are five basic parameters that are used to rank universities in the QS World University Rankings.

 Having commenced classes in 2009, we are now celebrating a decade of institutional excellence in higher education.
 In September 2017, OP Jindal Global University (JGU) first broke into the QS BRICS University Rankings 2018, placing us amongst the top 3% of nearly 9,000 universities in the BRICS region that are eligible for the QS international rankings.

 In October 2018, JGU broke into the QS Asia University Rankings 2019 in which 505 institutions were ranked, out of which 92 were new entrants.
 JGU was ranked amongst the top 450 universities in Asia, placing us in the top 3% in the Asian region that is estimated to consist of more than 13,000 universities in total.
 Typically, 46 countries (and regions) in Asia are taken into consideration in the ranking of Asian universities.